 - Gynecologic cancers

 - Skin cancers

 - Certain benign conditions (i.e. Dupuytren's disease, keloid)

-Individualized treatment plans are developed in an multidisciplinary team frequently consisting of radiation oncologists, medical oncologists, surgeons, pathologists, radiologists, geneticists, and other cancer-related specialists.
+Individualized cancer treatment plans are developed by a multidisciplinary team of radiation oncologists, medical oncologists, surgeons, pathologists, radiologists, geneticists and other cancer-related specialists.

-Patients have access to participate in a number of clinical trials.
+Patients also have access to participate in a number of clinical trials.